Frigyes Szapáry: Life

-Austrian Embassy building in St Petersburg.
-1914.

 On 1 October 1913, Count Szapáry was appointed as ambassador at St. Petersburg which was significant in the sense that he was considered a Russophobe and was far less willing to accommodate the Russians than his predecessor had been.
 However, he did not arrive until early the following year and he presented his credentials to the Tsar first on 14 February 1914.
 Due to pressing family matters, he had to leave within two weeks and returned to St. Petersburg in mid-April, staying until late May.
 He returned only in mid-July which meant that the Dual Monarchy lacked its chief diplomat in the Russian capital during the Sarajevo crisis, daily business being conducted by Count Czernin as chargé d'affaires.

 Once back to St. Petersburg on 17 July, Count Szapáry came to play a significant role.
 At a diplomatic reception on 21 July, he had a sharp exchange with the visiting French President Poincaré and he held several meetings with Russian Foreign Minister Sazonov over the following days.
 However, as war proved inevitable it eventually fell upon him to deliver the Austro-Hungarian declaration of war against Russia on 6 August, whereupon he left St. Petersburg.

 In 1915, he became a member of the Upper House (Herrenhaus), but played no further major role during the war.
 He was the maternal grandfather of Princess Michael of Kent.

 Count Szapáry died in Vienna on 18 March 1935.